mm80843/T3.5/docs/Benef/PBN__Benef_837.md

 # __Improved financial performance__

-## Name of the Benefit

-Proactive cost control measures can help prevent cost overruns and improve the financial performance of construction projects.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors would benefit from improved financial performance and profitability.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_910.md)